ariguillegp/archlinux/installation/install.md

     # dd bs=4M if=~/Downloads/archlinux-2020.10.01-x86_64.iso of=/dev/sdc status=progress && sync

-After that's done, we are ready to plug the flash drive on the target machine, reboot and start the installation process.
+After that's done, we are ready to plug the flash drive in the target machine, reboot and start the installation process.

 ## Installation